cms-opendata-workshop/workshop-lesson-pileup-correction/_episodes/03_applying_corrections.md

 ```

-After adding the pileup correction we also need to scale back the histograms.
+After adding the pileup corrections we need to scale back the histograms.
 The following code will create dataframes marked 'old' that will be used for scaling.
-We will add the same 'if' used here a few more times that prevents using the pilup-variables for data events.
+We will add the 'if' statement used here a few more times later on.
+It prevents using the pilup variables for data events.

 ```py
 # Used for scaling new histograms with pileup corrections